Must-see attractions in Cape Town and the Western Cape

 - If wine tasting is your thing – you’re in for a real treat!
 We spent the first few days of our adventure based in Stellenbosch and we were blown away!
 Coming up next will be our review of kid-friendly Wine Farms around Stellenbosch – and there were plenty to choose from!!

 We stayed at Versailles Luxury Apartments in Green Point, Cape Town.
-We booked through Bookings.com and got a 2 bed serviced apartment for the equivalent of $135USD a night – for the size and quality of the accommodation we got (absolutely brand new, great location, secure, clean, free shuttle) we were very impressed and would thoroughly recommend as suitable for families with a touch of style.
+We got a 2 bedroom serviced apartment for the equivalent of $135USD a night – for the size and quality of the accommodation we got (absolutely brand new, great location, secure, clean, free shuttle) we were very impressed and would thoroughly recommend as suitable for families with a touch of style.

 We flew from Abu Dhabi to Cape Town via Doha with Qatar Airways, simply because it was the cheapest option with shortest layovers.
 From the UAE there are direct flights to Cape Town with Emirates, or connecting flights with Etihad via Johannesburg.
 South African Airlines is the country’s national flag carrier, part of the Star Alliance network they have extensive world-wide coverage – do be aware of code-share bookings though!
 Family-friendly airline review of SAA coming soon!

 When to visit Cape Town

 Remember you’re in the southern hemisphere so it can be quite cool over May to September with the best time to visit over the warm summer months December to February where rainfall is low and sunshine is (almost) guaranteed.
 We visited in October 2015, the days were warm but evenings cool, there’s still high chances of rain and inclement weather this time of year.